Seaweed and Kelp:

 Brown algae get their color from the dominance of a xanthophyll pigment named fucoxanthin (a very fancy word for the color yellow).
-They have also lots of phlorotannins, which give them anti-obesity and anti-diabetic properties (Jaspars & Folmer, 2013).
+They have also lots of phlorotannins, which, according to others who have actually documented this, give them anti-obesity and anti-diabetic properties (Jaspars & Folmer, 2013).

 In addition to all that, brown seaweeds are rich in carotenes (precursors of vitamin A) and vitamin C.

 Now, blue seaweed, also known as microalgae, are the largest primary biomass in the world.
 They cover 70% of the earth’s surface to a depth of up to 200 m, meaning they have been our overlords all along, and we have just begun embracing them.

 Until recently, microalgae have been an untapped resource.
 However, some have recognized their potential application for biofuel and human food supplementation.
 This has led to a boom in the microalgae culture industry (Jaspars & Folmer, 2013) of which perhaps you were not aware, but to which you should probably pay attention.